trifle/face/README.md

 Note that due to disjoint requirements, installing precisely these versions may fail in the future, especially when using pip's new dependency lookup.
 Because mxnet (the deep learning framework used by retinaface) and tensorflow/keras (the deep learning framework used by the age/gender classifier) track different versions of libraries (numpy in particular), resulting conflicts can become unresolvable.
 In that case, it should still be possible to use a separate environment for mxnet-cu112 and tensorflow respectively.

 ## Running the code
 Once all prerequisites are installed, video files may be placed in the `input` directory of this repository.
 Then run `python3 pipeline.py`.
-For each vide, a tar file (without compression) is created containing the extracted faces.
-These tar files are then processed by the classifier.
-The result are per-video CSV files in the `output` directory, which can be further analyzed in R. There are a couple of optional command line options:
+For each video, a tar file (without compression) is created containing the extracted faces.
+These tar files are then processed by the classifiers.
+The result are per-video TSV files in the `output` directory, which can be further analyzed in R. There are a couple of optional command line options:

 - `--input` sets a directory from which to load video files
 - `--output` sets the directory to which output data is written